zootedb0t/url_shortner/README.md

-# url_shortner
+# URL Shortner

-A url-shortner built using Bitly api.
+A url-shortner built using flask and Bitly api.
+For using bitly api go to [bitly](https://bitly.com/) website and make a free account to get authentication key and group id.